-The Teacher’s Aide role is one of the most popular and in-demand careers for Australians who want to start a career in education.
+The Teacher’s Aide role is one of the most popular and in-demand careers for Australians who want to start a career as an education support worker.

-Teacher’s Aides work with their school’s staff to promote the growth and development of children in an educational setting.
-They are also known as teaching assistant, education aide, and integration aides.
+Teacher’s Aides work with school staff to promote the growth and development of children in an educational setting.
+They assist classroom teachers in preparing teaching materials for a classroom, to support student learning, and other general classroom tasks.
+They are also known as teaching assistants, education aides, and integration aides.

-The Australian government expects massive growth for this industry and estimates more than 50,000 job openings will be created over the next few years until at least 2019.
+The Australian government expects massive growth in the education support industry and estimates more than 50,000 job openings will be created over the next few years until at least 2019.

 So how do you become a teacher’s aide and what do you need to pursue your career in education?